-Thrilly Lamp is a light with a manual dimming system.
-When the weight is pulled down, the silk shade gathers and scrunches, which dims and softens the light.
+Thrilly is a floor lamp with a manual dimming system.
+When the weight is pulled down the silk shade gathers and scrunches, which dims and softens the light.

 Silk shade, nickel plated stand and pulley.

 I was asked to take part in London Elephant Parade to raise awareness and funds to help elephant Conservation.
-The life-size baby elephant statues are exhibited in cities around the world.
+The life-size baby elephant statues were exhibited all over London.

-The result...
-Pik Bingko.
-A wrinkled elephant who was sponsored to sit on a 'happy' cloud in Green Park, London.
+Here is our wrinkled elephant who was sponsored to sit on a 'happy' cloud in Green Park.

 He sold for £10,000, which went towards the charities plight to help save the elephants from extinction.